 I had a great time on Stickam last night signing books and chatting with readers.
 But it was all the sweeter because Amber was there.
 I need to remind myself to spend more time charging up the very relationships that I assume will never fail me.
 And maybe this is a near-universal as well.

-7 replies to “Relationships and Dead Batteries”
+7 responses to “Relationships and Dead Batteries”